-the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the bell button.
-(Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the bell button.)
+Option 1: If you are using a separate bell button controller to ring your bell (like the Lionel® Railsounds® number 5906 bell activation button), you can activate the feature by pressing and holding down the bell button for three or more seconds (it doesn't matter if you are in Forward, Neutral or Reverse).
+You will hear the bell chiming turn on and if you listen carefully, you should hear an air release sound after three seconds have passed.
+At this time you can release the bell button.
+(Note: because the air release sound may be difficult to hear, we recommend that you count out a full three seconds before releasing the bell button.)
 The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
-If you were in neutral when you triggered the brake feature, interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
-(Note: the feature will only be activated in the first direction state you enter after triggering the feature from the neutral position.
-You cannot interrupt the power twice to enter another direction state and still have the passenger sound feature active.)
-Once your engine begins running, you can trigger the sounds to begin playing whenever you enter neutral.
+If you were in Neutral when you triggered the brake feature, interrupt the transformer throttle to enter either forward or reverse and allow the engine to begin moving.
+(Note: the feature will only be activated in the first direction state you enter after arming the feature from the Neutral position.
+You cannot interrupt the power twice to enter another direction state and still have the brake feature active.)
+Once your engine begins moving, you can trigger the sounds to begin playing whenever you enter Neutral.

-Option 2 If you do not have a separate bell button on your layout, you can still activate the feature with your transformer whistle button.
-To activate the feature turn on the transformer throttle and get your engine into the neutral position (not RESET).
-Once in neutral, set the transformer throttle at 8 volts or less and press and hold the whistle button for at least three seconds.
-You will hear the bell chiming turn on and if you listen carefully you should hear an air release sound after three seconds have passed at which time you can release the whistle button.
-(Note: because the air release sound is hard to hear, we recommend that you count out a full three seconds before releasing the whistle button.)
-The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the bell button a second time.
-Interrupt the transformer throttle to enter either forward or reverse to allow the engine to begin running.
-(Note: the feature will only be activate in the first direction state you enter after triggering the feature from the neutral position.
-You cannot interrupt the power twice to enter another direction state and still have the feature active.)
-Once your engine begins running, you can trigger the sounds to begin by entering neutral.
+Option 2: If you do not have a separate bell button on your layout, you can still activate the feature with your transformer whistle button.
+To activate the feature, turn on the transformer throttle and get your engine into the Neutral position (not RESET).
+Once in Neutral, set the transformer throttle at 8 volts or less and press and hold the whistle button for at least three seconds.
+You will hear the bell chiming begin and if you listen carefully, you should hear an air release sound after three seconds have passed.
+At this time you can release the whistle button.
+(Note: because the air release sound may be difficult to hear, we recommend that you count out a full three seconds before releasing the whistle button.)
+The bell will continue to chime, so if you want to turn off the bell ringing, simply press and release the whistle button a second time.
+Interrupt the transformer throttle to enter either forward or reverse and allow the engine to begin moving.
+(Note: the feature will only be activated in the first direction state you enter after arming the feature from the Neutral position.
+You cannot interrupt the power twice to enter another direction state and still have the brake feature active.)
+Once your engine begins moving, you can trigger the sounds to begin playing whenever you re-enter Neutral.